-Foods Containing Inulin
+Foods With Inulin

 Inulin is a prebiotic fiber, meaning it feeds your good bacteria, promoting healthy gut flora.
 Because inulin cannot be broken down in your small intestines, it is able to make its way your lower GI tract where your gut lives.

-Foods containing inulin include:
+Foods with inulin include:

 - Chicory root

 While these inulin-rich foods all provide prebiotic fuel for your gut bacteria, they also offer a number of other health benefits including constipation relief, weight loss, and balance blood sugar levels (helpful in managing Diabetes).
 (14)

 Fermented foods including sauerkraut, kimchi—a Korean version of sauerkraut, kombucha, tempeh, and miso are beneficial for the gut because they have probiotics from the fermentation process.
 Regarding miso, you want to choose unpasteurized since the pasteurization process kills much of the naturally-occurring probiotic bacteria.
 Heating it has the same effect so be careful there as well.
 If fermented foods are new to you, here are 8 Fast and Easy Probiotic Meals for Your Family full of flavor and health benefits.